dunxtand/shopify-search-bar/README.md

 #### #failure

 Pass in a function that will only be called if the result fails.
-The arguments to this function are the results container and the XMLHttpRequest object used.
+The arguments to this function are the results container and the XMLHttpRequest object used. *This overrides the default behavior for a request failure specified above.*

 ````javascript
 input.failure(function (container, xhr) {